emard/esp32ecp5/README.md

     import ecp5setup

 Reboot ESP32.
+If connected to internet:

+# micropython <= 1.14:

-If connected to internet, esp32ecp5 can be installed or upgraded online with [upip.install("esp32ecp5")](https://pypi.org/project/esp32ecp5):
+esp32ecp5 can be installed or upgraded online with [upip.install("esp32ecp5")](https://pypi.org/project/esp32ecp5):